CAAL Racing: NASCAR Whelen Euro Series

 CAAL downscaled into a three-car team in 2021, shutting down the team's No. 31 entry following Mauro Trione's retirement in the off-season and renumbering the team's No. 98 entry to the No. 56 entry.
 The team resigned Alon Day and Advait Deodhar after both drivers left the team in 2020, with Day rejoining after PK Carsport withdrew from that year's championship whilst Deodhar rejoined after he took a hiatus in 2020 due to the effects of the pandemic.
 Day, who competed with the No. 88 team, won three races that year but was unable to defend his title after scoring four retirements.
 Ercoli, who won one race at Rijeka that year, went on to score his best year in the PRO class so far after he finished second in the championship, just three points off that year's champion Loris Hezemans.
 Deodhar would become the first Indian driver to win a race in a NASCAR-sanctioned championship after he won from pole position in the first race at Brands Hatch.

 Day, Deodhar, and Arianna Casoli all left CAAL at the end of the 2021 season.
 Day left to rejoin PK after the team rejoined the championship in 2022 whilst Deodhar and Casoli switched teams to Not Only Motorsport and SpeedHouse respectively.
 Luli del Castello was signed by the team to replace Casoli in the No. 54 team whilst Max Lanza was promoted to EuroNASCAR PRO to replace Day's vacated seat in the No. 88 team.
 The team also signed Alberto Fontana, better known as the YouTube content creator Alberto Naska, to partner Lanza as the No. 88 team's new EuroNASCAR 2 driver.
 Former drivers Nicolò Rocca and Gil Linster would rejoined the team to drive the No. 56 entry that year.

+In 2023, the team fields in the No. 54 car Gianmarco Ercoli for EuroNascar PRO and Alberto Fontana for EuroNascar 2.
+In the No. 56 car Marc Goossens is racing in EuroNascar PRO and Sven van Laere in EuroNascar 2, whilst in the No. 88 Max Lanza is racing in EuroNascar PRO and Roberto Benedetti in EuroNascar 2.
+Gil Linster switched to Hendrick Motorsports (HMS) driving No. 50 car in EuroNascar 2, whilst 2022 EuroNascar 2 champion Liam Hezemans is driving the Toyota Camry in EuroNascar PRO.